JopjeKnopje/Flower-Power/README.md

 2. Make sure the config file values are correctly set, see [example](image-harvester.toml.example) config file.

-3. Before running the image-harvester make sure that your machine can reach the cameras. see
+3. Before running the image-harvester make sure that your machine can reach the cameras. see [asd](#reaching-the-cameras)

 3. Run the image-harvester, it should automatically connect to the cameras.
 ```bash